 (b) such requirement, condition or refusal is made pursuant to the Local Government (Miscellaneous Provisions) Act 1960 or any other prescribed Act; and

-(c) it is in the interests of the purposes of this Act that an Order be made,
+(c) it is in the interests of the purposes of this Act that an order be made,

-the Council may make an Order waiving or varying such requirement, condition, or refusal and notwithstanding the provisions of the Local Government (Miscellaneous Provisions) Act 1960 or any other prescribed Act, it shall be lawful to act or to carry out any work or development in accordance with the Order.
+the Council may make an order waiving or varying such requirement, condition, or refusal and notwithstanding the provisions of the Local Government (Miscellaneous Provisions) Act 1960 or any other prescribed Act, it shall be lawful to act or to carry out any work or development in accordance with the order.

-(3) The Council shall consult with the relevant decision-making authority before making any Order under this section.
+(3) The Council shall consult with the relevant decision-making authority before making any order under this section.

 [Section 34 amended by No. 14 of 1996 s.
 4.]

-35. Revaluations
+35. Revaluations of places subject to Heritage Agreements etc.

 (1) The owner or occupier of any place that is the subject of, or is the subject of negotiations for, a Heritage Agreement may apply to the Valuer General for a revaluation to take into account the effect of that Agreement, and the Valuer General shall regard that Agreement or those negotiations as rendering revaluation expedient pursuant to section 23 of the Valuation of Land Act 1978 and value or cause to be valued any land or building thereby affected or proposed to be affected in such a manner as to reflect what is, or what would become, the then current value subject to the provisions of the Agreement or proposed Agreement, as the case may require, but shall not give effect to any revaluation arising by reason of negotiations for a Heritage Agreement unless or until that Agreement has been concluded.